 Much of your research will involve using the Internet.
 It is important to be careful when reviewing information online.
 Drexel recommends that you do not use any fee-based service to look for private scholarships.
 Below are several scholarship search engines that are free:

 Created by Drexel University students, Scholly is a mobile app for Apple and Android mobile devices that gives students a fast and simple way to find scholarships for college.
 Scholly streamlines the scholarship search process by using eight parameters such as grade, state, and GPA, to instantly match students with scholarships they may qualify for.
 The app can be downloaded online for a small fee.

 Information about the application can be found at the Scholly website.

 Report Your Private Funding

 Any outside funding you receive must be taken into account when your eligibility is determined for need-based financial aid.
-If you have been offered funding from a source outside the university, you submit copies of the notification letter to Drexel Central.
-Outside funding you are receiving may result in a change to your eligibility for the financial offered by Drexel.
+If you have been offered funding from a source outside the university, you must submit copies of the notification letter to Drexel Central.
+Outside funding you are receiving may result in a change to your eligibility for the financial aid offered by Drexel.